How to Quickly Change (Or Reset) WordPress Password

 There is a lesser-known way to reset your WordPress password using the wp_set_password() function.
 This is not the best method to reset your password and the solutions mentioned above should work for most people.

-We have included this method because we want to demonstrate how executing arbitrary PHP code can be dangerous.
-If you want to learn more about the topic, read our blog post on blocking PHP code execution in WordPress directories.
+We have included this method to demonstrate how executing arbitrary PHP code can be dangerous.
+To learn more about the topic, read our blog post on blocking PHP code execution in WordPress directories.

-Using this method requires you to know the theme that is being used by the website, and have a way to edit that theme.
+Using this method requires you to know the website’s theme and be able to edit that theme.

 Start by connecting to your server using FTP/SSH and navigate to your WordPress theme folder (usually /wp-content/themes/your-theme).